 - A copy of the bill of lading

 - A copy of the freight bill (paid)

 - A copy of the invoice showing the amount paid for the goods

 - A standard claim form or a letter identifying the shipment and the claim amount

 - Photos of the damage

-While it seems quite fair to get compensation for damaged or lost freight, it is more important to gather as much information and evidence as possible to avoid further improper load handling.
+While getting compensation for damaged or lost freight seems fair, it is more important to gather as much information and evidence as possible to avoid further improper load handling.
 Having an expert who can manage all of a shipper’s claims and paperwork is a great option to save money, time, and peace of mind.